Jordalenko/Wern-Fawr-B-B/README.md

 [Logo]

-[text "Explore what North Wales has to Offer from our lovely manor farm"]
+[text "Explore what North Wales has to Offer"]

 [image from front page]